Fibonacci Trend Line Strategy: 5 Steps To Trade

 Refer back to this picture when you use this strategy since this basically shows us what our charts will look like before we make a trade.

 *Note: If the Price hit our trend line in between the 50% line and the 61.8% fib line, then we would wait for a candle to close above the 50% line to enter the trade.

-The only reason to wait for a candle to close above the 38.3% fib line was because it was in between the 38.2%-50% lines for this example.
+The only reason to wait for a candle to close above the 38.3% fib line was because it is in between the 38.2%-50% lines for this example.